 • Giant Spitz. (aka Grossespitz).

-There are different Pomeranian breed types because there are plenty of ways that each breed can stand out compared to the typical Pomeranian.
-As mentioned, country of origin, height, weight, and life span are merely the beginning.
+There are different Pomeranian breed types because there are plenty of ways each breed can stand out compared to the typical Pomeranian.
+As mentioned, country of origin, height, weight, and life span are the beginning.

 Miniature Spitz or Kleinspitz